2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Indeed, in the journey of a Bitcoin enthusiast, a very significant number of people highlight a desire (and need) to **meet and physically exchange with others** within the same ecosystem.
 This is generally explained by the emergence of a sense of loneliness, present among many of them.

 Organizing these meet-ups can therefore allow for much more convivial physical encounters than those via audio or video calls.
-They can take place **around a drink or a meal**, and allow for more precise and direct exchanges, with more people.
+They can take place **around a drink or a meal**, allowing for more precise and direct exchanges with more people.

 ![immagine](assets/fr/03.webp)